coloradokim/week6_project2/Readme.md

 ## Exercise
 - Declare a function called userInputMarker that adds a new marker to the map based on the Lat/Long entered by the user.
-- Add a button that calls a function to change the map center to the Lat/Long entered by the user.
+- When the user adds a marker, change the map center to the Lat/Long entered.
-- Create a function/button that changes the map type.
+- Create a button and function that changes the map type.